erikvanmechelen/wind/manuscript/28openings.md

 In the middle game, Italy is well-poised to make plays against either of his early game allies in Germany and Austria.
 With accurate play, Italy can control the Mediterranean.

 Alternatives to the Panther / Shuffle: I’ve called this opening the ‘Panther / Shuffle’ because Italy can choose to transpose into the Alpine Shuffle, which in Fall 1901 orders A Pie – Tyr and repositions for leverage against Austria.
-But is it really better than the Alpine Chicken (Andrew Goff’s Diplomacy Openings)?
+But is it really better than the Alpine Chicken?

 ## Tyrolia Attack (Italy)